Karhal/discord-ai-chatbot/README.md

 Open `config.ts` and adjust the settings as needed.
 You can set your Discord bot token, API keys for the various services, and other customization options.

+## Configuration for environnements prod/local

+1. duplicate config.ts.dist to config.ts.local for local purpose
+2. duplicate config.ts.dist to config.ts.prod for production purpose

+## build for prod

+1. do to scripts folder
+2. run ./build-prod.sh (execute chmod +x build-prod.sh if file is not executable)

 ### Creating a Discord Bot Token

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).